Myst: Reception

 Some aspects of the game still received criticism.
 Several publications did not agree with the positive reception of the story.
-Jeremy Parish of 1UP.com noted that while its lack of interaction and continual plot suited the game, Mysts helped end the adventure game genre.
+Jeremy Parish of 1UP.com noted that while its lack of interaction and continual plot suited the game, Myst contributed to a decline in the adventure game genre.
 Edge stated the main flaw with the game was that the game engine was nowhere near as sophisticated as the graphics.
 Heidi Fournier of Adventure Gamers noted a few critics complained about the difficulty and lack of context of the puzzles, while others believed these elements added to the gameplay.
-(The game is so difficult that Broderbund included a blank pad of paper for taking notes.
-The Miller brothers estimate that half or less of players left the starting island.)
 Similarly, critics were split on whether the lack of a plot the player could actually change was a good or bad element.
 In 1996 Next Generation called Myst "gaming's bleakest hour", saying the static graphics and purely trial-and-error puzzles epitomized poor game design.
 The magazine said its commercial success, which they owed chiefly to its popularity among non-gamers as a CD-ROM showcase, had led to many other games emulating its negative aspects.
 In a 2000 retrospective review, IGN declared that Myst had not aged well and that playing it "was like watching hit TV shows from the 70s.
 'People watched that?,' you wonder in horror."